erictt/computer-science-learning/source/_posts/cs6250/week-2-transport-and-application-layers.md

 * At point C, the total throughput is again less than R, so both connections will increase their window size to move towards point D and will experience packet loss at D, and so on.
 * Thus, using AIMD leads to fairness in bandwidth sharing.

-#### cases that TCP is not fair
+#### Cases that TCP is not fair

-* , connections with smaller RTT values would increase their congestion window faster than those with longer RTT values.
+* connections with smaller RTT values would increase their congestion window faster than those with longer RTT values.
 * a single application uses multiple parallel TCP connections.

 ## TCP CUBIC

 * To make TCP more efficient under high bandwidth delay product networks, **TCP CUBIC** is one of the improvements that implemented in Linux kernel.
-* Let us see what happens when TCP experiences a triple duplicate ACK, say at window=Wmax.
+* Let us see what happens when TCP experiences a triple duplicate ACK, say at window=$W_{max}$.
 This could be because of congestion in the network.
 To maintain TCP-fairness, it uses a multiplicative decrease and reduces the window to half.
-Let us call this Wmin.
+Let us call this $W_{min}$.
-* Now, we know that the optimal window size would be in between Wmin and Wmax  and closer to Wmax.
+* Now, we know that the optimal window size would be in between $W_{min}$ and $W_{max}$  and closer to $W_{max}$.
 So, instead of increasing the window size by 1, it is okay to increase the window size aggressively in the beginning.
-Once the W approaches closer to Wmax, it is wise to increase it slowly because that is where we detected a packet loss last time.
-Assuming no loss is detected this time around Wmax, we keep on increasing the window a little bit.
+Once the W approaches closer to $W_{max}$, it is wise to increase it slowly because that is where we detected a packet loss last time.
+Assuming no loss is detected this time around $W_{max}$, we keep on increasing the window a little bit.
 If there is no loss still, it could be that the previous loss was due to a transient congestion or non-congestion related event.
 Therefore, it is okay to increase the window size with higher values now.
     * <img src="https://i.imgur.com/ISc6Z8N.png" style="width:500px" />

 * This window growth idea is approximated in TCP CUBIC using a cubic function.
 Here is the exact function it uses for the window growth:
     * $$W(t) = C(t-K)^3 + W_{max}$$

-* Here, Wmax is the window when the packet loss was detected.
-Here C is a scaling constant, and K is the time period that the above function takes to increase W to Wmax when there is no further loss event and is calculated by using the following equation:
+* Here, $W_{max}$ is the window when the packet loss was detected.
+Here C is a scaling constant, and K is the time period that the above function takes to increase W to $W_{max}$ when there is no further loss event and is calculated by using the following equation:
     * $$K = \sqrt[3]{\frac{W_{max}B}{C}}$$

 * It is important to note that time here is the time elapsed since the last loss event instead of the usual ACK-based timer used in TCP Reno.
 This also makes TCP CUBIC RTT-fair.
-    * The window growth depends **only on the time between two consecutive congestion events**.
-One congestion event is the time when TCP undergoes fast recovery.
-This feature allows CUBIC flows competing in the same bottleneck to have approximately the same window size independent of their RTTs, achiveing good RTT-fairness.

 ### The TCP Protocol: TCP Throughput